wyr211/2017-Top3-Movie-Market-Comparison/README.md

 ![alt text](https://github.com/wyr211/2017-Top3-Movie-Market-Comparison/blob/master/Visualization/DonutPlot_2017_Global_Movie_Market_Share_Top3.png)

 Among the top3 markets, Japan is quite outstanding in their preferences on animation movies.
-40% of their top20 movies are animation movies.
+40% of their top 20 movies are animation movies.

 ![alt text](https://github.com/wyr211/2017-Top3-Movie-Market-Comparison/blob/master/Visualization/Bar_2017_Proportion_of_Animation_Movie_in_Top20_Movies_Japan.png)

 Their tastes in movie plots are also very different from the other two markets.
-The key words of plots summery of the top20 movies seem to be soft and feminine.
+The key words of plots summeries of the top 20 movies seem to be soft and feminine.

 ![alt text](https://github.com/wyr211/2017-Top3-Movie-Market-Comparison/blob/master/Visualization/WordCloud_Plots_Japan.png)